cx-org/CombineX/Specs/READMD.md

 Make sure both scheme `Specs` and scheme `CombineSpecs` pass the test you wrote.

-- Once macOS 10.15 is officially released, this project will be replaced with a SPM Project.
+Once macOS 10.15 is officially released, this project will be removed.